-Mama na Mtoto conducts activities that are comprehensive, carefully planned, and responsive to community priorities.
+Mama na Mtoto conducted activities that were comprehensive, carefully planned, and responsive to community priorities.

 How and when activities occur matters.
-Mama na Mtoto activities are planned using a cycle, called SOPETaR.
-Scan-Orient-Plan-Equip-Train and Act-Reflect (SOPETAR) guides implementation which is carefully designed and evidence-informed to maximize impact.
+Mama na Mtoto activities were guided by SOPETaR (Scan-Orient-Plan-Equip-Train and Act-Reflect), an evidence-informed process cycle carefully designed to maximize impact.

 Sustained change requires strong commitment and involvement by health and political leaders at all stages.
-District leaders make project decisions based on their own priorities.
-Activities are modified according to ongoing input from communities and leaders.
+District leaders made project decisions based on their own priorities.
+Activities were modified according to ongoing input from communities and leaders.